mfrez395/COMP1502-Assignment-1/DesignDoc.md

 ## Player Class

-The Player class holds the values of a single player and encapsulates all the following data:
+The Player class is an object that's primary function is to holds the values of a single player and can increment shots, goals, assists, powerplay goals and powerplay assists of the specific player.
+The class encapsulates all the following data:
 * Name
 * Postion
 * Jersey Number